prabiz07/frontend-assessment/readme.md

-Introduction
----
-Thanks for taking the time to complete this frontend technical assessment.
-We will be focusing on software quality (scalability, readability, maintainability, etc.) and your eye for detail.
-You may include any libraries, but Vue.js is preferred and jQuery is not recommended.
-Along with following best practices, bonus points for following our [coding guidelines](https://github.com/mindarc/frontend-assessment/wiki/Coding-guidelines).

 ##### Exercise 1
 ---
 I have used bootstap for the layout and grid, HTML & CSS as per the requirement.